sparkflows/sparkflows-docs/docs/incorta/admin-guide/incorta-overview.rst

 Overview
 ========

-Fire Insights is deeply integrated with Incorta.

-Fire allows reading the data from an Incorta object store using a storage connection and do the data-cleaning, data transformation, data profiling, feature-engineering and model build with a no-code workflow designer.
-It allows users to submit the workflow to the Incorta Spark cluster with the Incorta Chidori compute connection and saves the results and model to the Incorta object-store.
+Fire Insights is fully integrated with Incorta, enabling seamless data processing and analysis.
+It allows users to read data from an Incorta object store via a storage connection and perform tasks such as data cleaning, transformation, profiling, feature engineering, and model building using a no-code workflow designer.
+Users can submit workflows to the Incorta Spark cluster through the Incorta Chidori compute connection, with results and models saved directly to the Incorta object store.